krprzenioslo/Hystrixwiki2/Configuration.md

 #### circuitBreaker.enabled

-Whether a circuit breaker will be used to track health and short-circuit requests if it trips.
+This property determines whether a circuit breaker will be used to track health and to short-circuit requests if it trips.

-_Default Value:_ true
+_Default Value:_ `true`
-_Default Property:_ hystrix.command.default.circuitBreaker.enabled
+_Default Property:_ `hystrix.command.default.circuitBreaker.enabled`
-_Instance Property:_ hystrix.command.[HystrixCommandKey].circuitBreaker.enabled
+_Instance Property:_ `hystrix.command.`[HystrixCommandKey]`.circuitBreaker.enabled`
 _How to Set Instance Default:_

 ```java